Socialize with us

 These dampers come in two different ways, only as a damper or a rain cap with the damper inside and both of them are made of high-grade stainless steel so you never have to worry about them rusting and needing to be replaced.

-3. Dirty chimney, I’m sorry to say this is a very common cause of fireplace smoking or as chimney sweeps say back puffing into the house, if a chimney is dirty the size of the flue is reduced not allowing it to draw or breath so the smoke and all of the bad odors from a dirty chimney start coming back into the house.
+3. Dirty chimney, I’m sorry to say this is a very common cause of fireplace smoking or as chimney sweeps say back puffing into the house, if a chimney is dirty the size of the flue is reduced not allowing it to draw or breathe so the smoke and all of the bad odors from a dirty chimney start coming back into the house.

 So what is the solution?
 It is recommended by most chimney sweeps to get your chimney cleaned and inspected by a professional at least once a year, getting it cleaned helps clear away any creosote and dirt allowing it to work properly.
 Using wet wood or softwood also causes your chimney to build up with creosote very quickly so avoid them and only burn seasoned dry hardwood.